FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps

 Other simulation studies \cite[e.g.,][]{chan22} have shown that non-thermal support terms can have drastic impacts on CGM temperatures and morphology.
 As shown previously in the FOGGIE simulations, non-thermal support terms such as turbulent pressure and bulk flows lead to cooler CGM temperatures in these systems; however, the halo is still virialized at the virial radius at $z=0$ \citep{lochhaas21}.
-Therefore, we posit that the reason these massive systems do not show a hot inner CGM at these redshifts is largely an environmental effect.
-The massive, gas-rich satellites end up getting stripped of their gas as they interact and merge with their host halos.
-The temperature of this clumpy material will be lower on average than the virial temperature of the halo, and also not necessarily aligned with the rotation of the inner disk (see \citealt{simons20} and \citealt{Augustin25} for more details).
-This source of cool gas drives mean inner CGM temperatures down and its kinematic misalignment with the inner disk inhibits thin disk formation.
-These results suggest deep and previously unexplored connections between CGM gas and inner disk properties.